hihipy/hihipy.github.io/content/despacho/the-first-trillion-to-scale.md

 <div id="rgwrap" style="position:relative;width:100%;margin:1.85rem 0;display:block;">
 <div style="font-weight:700;font-size:1.05rem;margin-bottom:.3rem;">One Person, One Pixel, by Region</div>
 <div style="font-size:.92rem;line-height:1.55;margin-bottom:.7rem;">Built like the households block above, one pixel per person, the same density.
 But here each pixel is one person earning the chosen region's median income for a year, and the wall holds every person the fortune could pay for a full year, tens to hundreds of millions of them.
 Pick a region and scroll: the count climbs to the region's full total, the entire 1.05 trillion dollar fortune.
+The menu opens on your own part of the world, set from your device time zone, and you can switch it to compare.
 The poorer the region, the further the wall runs, Africa falls far past the rest.</div>
 <div style="margin-bottom:.7rem;">
 <label for="rgsel" style="font-size:.92rem;font-weight:600;margin-right:.45rem;">Region:</label>
 <select id="rgsel" style="font:inherit;font-size:.95rem;padding:5px 9px;border:1px solid currentColor;border-radius:6px;background:transparent;color:inherit;">